nelsonjchen/top-no-backwards-compat-xbox-games/README.md

 Look for stuff without an entry in the 4th column.
 It's way down.
 After all that, it'll be sorted by user score.

+**There are inaccuracies and non-matches.
+Please use only as starting point.
+Eg. GTA IV or Grand Theft Auto IV is compatible, but the differing naming hurts.**

 -------

 Anything below here is for regeneration.